Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: A specific model: loop quantum gravity coupled with a real scalar field

 \eqref{eq:4.59} and \eqref{eq:4.60} show that $\sigma^{+}$ commutes with $\sigma^{-}$, $\sigma^{\pm}$ does not commute with the dimensionless volume operator $\mathcal{V}$. \eqref{eq:4.61} shows that $\sigma^{+}$ and $\sigma^{-}$ can be treated as the raising and lowering operators of the volume, respectively.
 If we use $\sigma^{\pm}$ to act on a state where the volume is $\mathcal{V}_{0}$, then we reach a state with the volume $\mathcal{V}_{0}\pm2$.

 Combining \eqref{eq:4.50}, \eqref{eq:4.51} and \eqref{eq:4.58}, the Hamiltonian operator in \eqref{eq:4.50} can be written as

 Setting $\mathcal{V}_{0}=2n$, where $n=1,2,3...$ Then we have

 \eqref{eq:4.65} shows that the state $|n\rangle$ represents a state where the magnitude of the volume is $2n$.
 The quantity $n$ represents the serial number of the quantum state. $n=1$ means the first state with the volume $\mathcal{V}=2$, $n=2$ means the second state with the volume $\mathcal{V}=4$,...
 Compare with the concept of field quanta, we can also think of the state $|n\rangle$ as the one including $n$ space quanta, and the volume of each space quanta as being $\mathcal{V}=2$.
 In this way, one can think the macroscopically space as composed of very small space quanta.
 This is similar to the concept of the classical electromagnetic field as composed by many photons.
 Noted that $\mathcal{V}_{0}\neq 0$, the reason is that in loop quantum cosmology, the universe can not switch from the zero volume state to the non-zero volume state~\cite{ATP,ATPP,AATP}.
+In addition, according to equation \eqref{eq:4.51}, the value of $\mathcal{V}$ can be negative.
+However, in the absence of fermions, the map $\mathcal{V}\rightarrow -\mathcal{V}$ corresponds to large gauge transformations and do not change physics.
+Thus in loop quantum cosmology, it is customary to work with the symmetric representation, that is $\Psi(\mathcal{V})=\Psi(\mathcal{-V})$~\cite{AAP}.
+Thus $\Psi(\mathcal{V})$ and $\Psi(\mathcal{-V})$ corresponds to the same physics.
+Therefore, in this work, we do not consider these states which $\mathcal{V}$ is negative.
+And the physical Hilbert space is spanned by the set of vectors $\{|n\rangle; n=1,2,3,...\}$.